grovelabs/meteor-spark-npm/README.md

 # Spark
-This Meteor package is a wrapper for the [Spark npm package](https://www.npmjs.org/package/spark), which is a Javascript library for interacting with the Spark HTTP API.
-Since this is a wrapper for the npm package it's strictly for use on the server.
-If you're interested in using Spark on the client, you want to use [grove:spark.js](https://github.com/grovelabs/meteor-spark.js)
+This Meteor package is a wrapper for [Spark's Javascript library](https://github.com/spark/sparkjs), which is a wrapper for interacting with the Spark REST API.

 Spark is a platform for building web-connected hardware.
 Read more about it at https://www.spark.io/